 Departmental deposits and payments on account may be submitted via the depository box outside of the Treasury Services Office (220 Waterman) before, during, or after normal business hours.
 Payments on student accounts should reflect the individual’s 95-number on the memo line of the check, and be made payable to UVM.
-Departmental deposits must be accompanied by a Cash Transmittal Form.
+Departmental deposits must be accompanied by a Deposit Transmittal Form (Excel).
 The depository box is checked several times throughout the business day.

 Credit and debit cards may be accepted as payment only by UVM-Authorized Merchants given authority by the Controller’s Office.
 Permission to accept payment cards is based upon volume of payments and existing internal controls, and requires a commit to adhere to the Payment Card Industry Data Security Standards (PCI DSS).
 Please see the Accepting Payment Cards and eCommerce Payments Policy (PDF) for more information.

 Electronic Fund Transfers received by the University are to be settled on daily basis, and recorded to general ledger through the Treasury Services Office via Cash Transmittal Form initiated by the department responsible for the revenue.
 Any unrecorded EFTs appearing as reconciling items on the monthly bank statement reconciliation will be brought to the attention of the responsible individual.
 Any EFT that is not recorded as a deposit with the Cashier’s Office in a timely manner is subject to forfeiture after two monthly notifications.

 Billed student and other customer receivables paid by check received through the lockbox are processed by the depository bank and updated to the general ledger through a daily file upload to the subsidiary receivable system (Banner Student Information System, or PeopleSoft AR Billing, as applicable.)
 Online payments of tuition (via credit card or electronic check) processed by a third-party, are electronically transferred to the University’s depository account, and updated to general ledger through a daily feed to Banner Student Information System.

 Treasury Services can disburse cash for travel advances and petty cash replenishment.
 Twenty-four (24) hours’ notice is required for large amounts or special denominations for cash preparation and availability.